kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 		- <a href="http://machinelearning.wustl.edu/mlpapers/paper_files/ICML2011Virtanen_318.pdf" title="Bayesian CCA paper ICML 2011"> Bayesian CCA paper from ICML \\(2011\\)</a>

 		- latent parameters \\(Z\\) are modeled by Gaussian, then for each the feature sets (EEG and fMRI), we model as a Gaussian.
 Each feature set has a mean which is a different linear transformation of the latent parameter.
 We are trying to infer the linear transformation \\(A\\) and \\(B\\) (\\(AZ\\) and \\(BZ\\) are our means) and also the respective covariance matrices.

 			- in future we can do nonparametric estimation instead of assuming Gaussian.

 		- NOTE: if we use Bayesian CCA, we already will have a generative model with shared latent parameter for both EEG and fMRI.
 The later steps we describe are irrelevant in this case since we will already have a generative model (no need for bootstrapping).

-- generative model for EEG data. look into the literature and find any given models for EEG data.
-Then use the map obtained from sparseCCA to induce a generative model onto the fMRI data (with the mapping learned). we do generative model for EEG data since that one is probably more accurate to fit
+- Generative model for EEG data.
+We are looking into the literature and find any given models for EEG data.
+Then use the map obtained from sparseCCA to induce a generative model onto the fMRI data (with the mapping learned).
+We do generative model for EEG data since that one is probably more accurate to fit.
+Interestingly, so far there is a dearth of EEG time-series generative models.
+Most generative models with respect to EEG data focus on source localization (spatial source of EEG) instead (and they do not tend to work that well).

-- generative model that we come up with must be a model generating x(t)'s in the representation we prescribe. thus if we change the representative model, we also need to modify the generative model and the sparse CCA mapping
+- Generative model that we come up with must be a model generating \\(x(t)\\) in the representation we prescribe.
+Thus if we change the representative model, we also need to modify the generative model and the sparse CCA mapping.

-- various representations we come up with can include the vector-over-time ones we came up with before and the pre-processed clustering over space
+- Various other representations we come up with can include the vector-over-time ones we came up with before and the pre-processed clustering over space

 - Additional representations:

-	- covariance matrix of some sort (corresponding with the connectome paper)
+	- covariance matrix of some sort (corresponding with the connectome paper by Deligianni et. al from \\(2014\\))

 	- predictive power (predict oddball response (over both modalities)) (inspired by Radoslaw Cichy's paper)
 	- can run variants of sparse CCA (kernel etc.) over all of these input representations